Ballycarry: Transport

 Ballycarry railway station was opened on 1 October 1862.
 The railway station is located about a mile from the village.

-2001 Census
+Demographics

-Ballycarry is classified as a small village or hamlet by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).
-On Census day (29 April 2001) there were 981 people living in Ballycarry.
+As of the 2001 census, Ballycarry was classified as a small village or hamlet by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).
+On census day 2001, 29 April 2001, there were 981 people living in Ballycarry.
 Of these: